Kevin Na joins exclusive club with his wild scoring week at Colonial

 Na and Harms have been together on the PGA Tour for more than 10 years.
 Like an old married pair, the bickering came and passed—helped by the fact that Na’s crazy birdie on the last hole did give him a 62—and they were back at it on Friday.

-the couple, I mean, the golfer and caddie, Na could not back up the low round with another one on Friday, shooting a disappointing three-over 73.
+Unfortunately for the couple, I mean, the golfer and caddie, Na could not back up the low round with another one on Friday, shooting a disappointing three-over 73.
 And on Saturday, a pedestrian even-par 70 left them essentially out of the tournament after Justin Rose took the 54-hole lead with rounds of 66-64-66.

 “The second round was awful,” Na said.
 “I actually had it going was two under and then the wheels came off.
 But it can happen out here.”